El Paso County moves to less COVID-19 restrictions for events and businesses

 Per Section 8.4.O. of the El Paso County Board of Health Regulations, Chapter 8, effective January 1, 2015, El Paso County Public Health requires a property owner, or transferor, of a residence or other building/facility served by an on-site wastewater treatment system (OWTS) to have an inspection of that system to demonstrate that the system is functioning according to design prior to the sale or transfer of title of the property.

-The OWTS inspections required for the Transfer of Title are submitted electronically to El Paso County Public Health (EPCPH) within 3 working days of the inspection date by an El Paso County Certified Inspector (Revised 03/19).
-The inspections are reviewed upon submittal for completeness, and EPCPH shall notify the Certified Inspector of any inspection omissions with 2 business days of receipt.
-The Certified Inspector shall then submit a revised inspection report within 2 working days.
+The OWTS inspections required for the Transfer of Title are to be submitted electronically to El Paso County Public Health (EPCPH) within 3 working days of the inspection date by an El Paso County Certified Inspector (Revised 06/20).
+Upon reviewing the inspection report for completeness, EPCPH shall notify the Inspector of any inspection omissions within 2 business days of the receipt.
+The Certified Inspector shall then submit a revised inspection report within 2 business days.